 As mentioned, enzymes can also remove odors.
 When using these types of enzyme-based cleaners, it’s important to keep the area wet for a long period of time – sometimes up to several hours!
 So, use a lot of the product to completely cover and drench the area in need of cleaning.
 It may look like you’re making it worse, but it’s necessary.

 We hope this article helps you understand the cleaning products in your home a little better, and if you’re not having luck removing stains or odors with the products you already have, consider purchasing an enzyme-based cleaner.
-If you ever have any questions, feel free to call your local professionals at Claude Brown’s – we’d be happy to help!
+If you ever have any questions, feel free to call your local professionals at Claude Brown’s – we’d be happy to help with all of your carpet cleaning needs!